AdobeDocs/experience-manager-65.en/help/sites-administering/msm-livecopy.md

 To change live copy content, you can:

-* Add parapraphs to the page.
+* Add paragraphs to the page.
 * Update existing content by breaking the live copy inheritance for any page or component.

 >[!NOTE]